geek-cookbook/helm-nats-streaming-operator/README.md

 # What is this?

-This is a helm chart
+This is a copy of the [official NATS Helm Chart](https://github.com/nats-io/nats-operator/tree/master/helm/nats-operator).

 # Why it exists?

-Details about the meaning of life go here :)
+I&#39;m publishing it here until the official chart has an official repo (PR pending).
+My CI system requires a helm chart to be installed from a repo, rather than directly from the filesystem.